How to Relight a Pilot Light

 - Bad gas regulator: The gas regulator controls the flow of gas to the pilot light.
 If this is not working correctly, it can cause the pilot light to go out.

-If you’re having trouble with your pilot light, call Absolute Airflow.
-We provide furnace repair and replacement services in Riverside, CA, and the surrounding areas.
+If you’re having trouble with your pilot light, call Absolute Airflow Air Conditioning, Heating and Plumbing.
+We provide furnace repair in Corona, CA, and the surrounding areas.
 We can help you get your furnace up and running again in no time.
 Call our team today to make an appointment!